-Jurors retired to consider the evidence against teenager Luke Pearson who is charged with murdering Hartlepool man Lee Cooper.
+Jurors have retired to consider the evidence against teenager Luke Pearson, who is charged with murdering Hartlepool man Lee Cooper.

 Pearson, 19, does not deny killing Mr Cooper in a violent attack in December last year, but he denies murder on the grounds of diminished responsibility.

 The jury went out to start their deliberations on Friday afternoon and did not reach a verdict before the end of the court session.

 So the judge sent the jury home for the weekend and they will return to continue considering their verdict on Monday morning.

 His trial at Teesside Crown Court was told that Pearson ‘heard voices’ before the incident and has a history of hallucinations.